- Code42 for Enterprise

 For specific details about system requirements of Code42's products, refer to the system requirements articles for each Code42 product:

 Guidelines for browser support

-In general, Code42 produces and tests browser-based products, such as the administration console and SharePlan web app, using the two most recent versions of each supported web browser.
+In general, Code42 produces and tests browser-based products, such as the administration console, using the two most recent versions of each supported web browser.

 Guidelines for retirement announcements

 Our announcements about ending support for a particular platform are intended to provide you with time to transition to a supported platform.
 Code42 makes an effort to:

 - Announce retirements at least six months before the effective date of retirement

 - Support each platform through the platform's end-of-support date